Today I've got some fasting questions and answers for you from Instagram last week, plus I'll tell you about my 5-day fast results!

 - Did you do a pre-fast where you cut back on food a few days before?
 I only drank shakes for 3 days prior to starting and have no addiction to coffees or food so I don't seem to be struggling like most people talk about.

 I've been doing intermittent fasting for a year or two, maybe much longer actually because I rarely eat breakfast.
-(And people said all those years that that was bad for me, I'm glad I didn't listen!)
+(And people said all those years that skipping breakfast was a no-no, I'm glad I didn't listen to them and instead listened to my body, which said that it wasn't hungry!)
 So maybe that helped some?

 - Is there a particular book or doctor that you think knows the best on Keto Diet?
 I see a lot of claims of “I’ve got the real Keto diet” by docs.